barbarer/py4e-int/_sources/files/writingFiles.rst

     :adaptive:
     :numbered: left

-    Put the following pieces of code in order so a file is opened, two lines are written to it, and it is closed.
+    Put the following pieces of code in order so a file is opened for writing, two lines are defined, two lines are written to the file, and the file is closed.
 Watch out for extra code blocks.
     -----
     fout = open("myfile.txt", "w")
     =====